ada-lang-io/ada-lang-io/docs/learn/glossary.md

 ### definite type

-A type for which which requires no explicit constraint or initial value when declared.
+A type for which it requires no explicit constraint or initial value when declared.

 ### discriminant